peytoncordero/DRI25/command-line.md

 - Command 1: `$ cat cheat-sheet.txt`
 - Command 2: `sort > MyCheatSheet.txt`

-In this case, the pipe has the same function but we added the command to redirect that output to a new file as part of the second command.
+In this case, `|` has the same function but we added the command to redirect that output to a new file as part of the second command.

 ## On naming files and folders